SBU-Jonathan/wCDM_training/README.md

      ---- lua_files/
      ---- outputs/
 ```
-but `COLA_projects` can also be inside `FML` if the paths are correctly adjusted.
+but `COLA_projects` can also be inside `FML`.
 The COLA binary is inside `FML/FML/COLASolver/nbody` (there in an FML directory inside the FML directory, be careful).
 The command to run COLA is (assuming you are in the root directory of FML where `start_cola` is):
 ```
 $ ./FML/COLASolver/nbody ../COLA_projects/wCDM/lua_files/run_${SLURM_JOB_ARRAY_ID}.lua
 ```